apiato/apiato/docs/_docs/features/payments.md

 Next, you need to create a `Model` (and an optional `Repository`) to access the information stored in the database.
-In order to _connect_ this custom `Payment Gateway Model` to a user (and one of his `PaymentAccount`s), the model **must** `extend AbstractPaymentGatewayAccount` from the `Payment` container.
+In order to _connect_ this custom `Payment Gateway Model` to a user (and one of his `PaymentAccount`s), the model **must** `extend AbstractPaymentAccount` from the `Payment` container.
 This abstract class directly extends the `Model` class but implements specific interfaces and uses Traits to connect it to the `PaymentAccount`.

 The `Interface` requires you to implement additional methods on your `Account`, like: